-The SRHP is delighted to announce the addition a new remote and rural journal search function on our website https://www.uhi.ac.uk/SRHP
+The Scottish Rural Health Partnership (SRHP) is delighted to announce the addition a new remote and rural journal search function on the SRHP page of the UHI website.

 With the help of the team in UHI’s Library at the Centre for Health Service, we are able to offer our members and website visitors online access to a number of journal in the field of rural health and open access PubMed articles covering - remote and rural mental health issues, and remote and rural recruitment and retention.

 These pages are currently under development so any feedback would be greatly appreciated.

 Business Development Manager